citation-file-format/citation-file-format/index.md

   loc-start                    Integer                                           The line of code in the file where the work starts

   loc-end                     Integer                                           The line of code in the file where the work ends

-  message                     String                                            A message providing the user with instructions on how to cite the work the `CITATION` file is attached to

   month                       Integer                                           The month in which a work has been published